Sarah Sadler

 Sarah Sadler is an American Contemporary Christian singer-songwriter and author.
 She has released two full-length albums, appeared on numerous compilation projects and is the author of Southern Solstice.
 The first album is her self-titled debut which was released in 2002 on Essential Records.
-Songs from her self-titled debut have been featured in TV and Film worldwide.
-"Beautiful," the first single from Sarah Sadler proved to be commercially successful and has been featured in numerous TV and Film projects as well as winning a Nielsen "Scan Award" for 30,000+ spins on CHR Radio.
-She released her second album called Where It Started on Audioluxe Records in 2008.
+"Beautiful," the first single from Sadler, won a Nielsen "Scan Award" for 30,000+ spins on CHR Radio.
+She released her second album, Where It Started, on Audioluxe Records in 2008.